HappyHealthy Kitchen

 - Brown rice, oats, oatmeal, or whole (other grain)

-- Avoid high sugar cereal
+- Avoid high sugar cereals

 Nuts